nicolas-van/nicolas-van.github.io/_posts/2018-03-30-letsencrypt-providing-wildcard-certificates.md

 As a reminder Let's Encrypt is a free certificate authority providing SSL/TLS certificates for free using an automated process since December 2015.
 In a few months they became the number 1 certificate authority in the world.

-This news make this service even more awesome that it was already.
+This news make this service even more awesome than it was already.